wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-pool-guidance.md

 STA evaluates the utilization history of databases and recommends an elastic database pool when it is more cost effective than using performance levels for single databases.
 If a pool is recommended, the tool provides a list of recommended databases, and also the recommended amount of pool eDTUs and min/max eDTU settings for each elastic database.
 In order for a database to be considered as a candidate for a pool, it must exist for at least 7 days.

-STA is available in the preview portal when adding an elastic database pool to an existing server.
-If recommendations for an elastic database pool are available for that server, they are displayed in the “Elastic Database Pool’ creation page.
+STA is available in the portal when adding an elastic database pool to an existing server.
+If recommendations for an elastic database pool are available for that server, they are displayed in the "Elastic Database Pool' creation page.
 Customers can always change the recommended configurations to create their own elastic database pool grouping.

 For details, see [Elastic database pool pricing tier recommendations](/documentation/articles/sql-database-elastic-pool-portal#elastic-database-pool-pricing-tier-recommendations)